 Spurred by a report from the U.K. of increased risk of leukemia and lymphoma occurring among young persons residing in proximity to nuclear plants, many ecologic studies and a few analytic epidemiologic studies have been conducted.
-Most of the studies have focused on childhood leukemia (Laurier et al, 2008).
-A large ecologic investigation examined total and specific forms of adult cancers, including leukemia, but found no association (Jablon et al, 1991).
-Limitations acknowledged by the authors included lack of radiation dose measurements, absence of information about potential confounders, and the likely underpowered nature of the study despite including a large population base of more than 900,000 cancer deaths from 1950 through 1984 (Jablon et al, 1991).
-A borderline significant increase in risk of non-CLL leukemia and of ALL was observed in a case-control study of more than 1,000 leukemia deaths among persons living in southwest Utah in proximity to the Nevada Test Site (Stevens et al, 1990), with significantly elevated risks for those exposed to fallout under 20 years of age.
+Most of the studies have focused on childhood leukemia (Laurier et al., 2008).
+A large ecologic investigation examined total and specific forms of adult cancers, including leukemia, but found no association (Jablon et al., 1991).
+Limitations acknowledged by the authors included lack of radiation dose measurements, absence of information about potential confounders, and the likely underpowered nature of the study despite including a large population base of more than 900,000 cancer deaths from 1950 through 1984 (Jablon et al., 1991).
+A borderline significant increase in risk of non-CLL leukemia and of ALL was observed in a case-control study of more than 1,000 leukemia deaths among persons living in southwest Utah in proximity to the Nevada Test Site (Stevens et al., 1990), with significantly elevated risks for those exposed to fallout under 20 years of age.

 <2> NON-IONIZING RADIATION – EXTREMELY LOW-FREQUENCY MAGNETIC FIELDS AND RADIOFREQUENCY